+Table 6: Results for all intra configuration using tiles of 1 CTU for the AND condition

+When comparing the results in Table 4 and Table 6, it can be seen that the AND condition provides some tiny gain compared to the OR condition, but the results are very similar.
+Subjective quality has not been checked for the AND condition, contrary to the OR condition.

 Conclusion

 A logical modification to the current PDPC approach is proposed that consists in disabling PDPC when the relevant reference samples are not available.
 The results show a tiny gain in coding efficiency together with a small decrease in runtime.
 Additional results show that the benefit is greater for use cases different from the Common Test Conditions, for example using small tiles.
 As it seems to be a logical complexity reducing modification, it is suggested to adopt it in VVC.